LuizCordista/AI_PR_GENERATOR/readme.md

 # PR Generator

-PR Generator is a CLI tool that automatically generates Pull Request messages using AI, based on your code changes (git diff).
+PR Generator is a CLI tool that automatically generates Pull Request messages and conventional commit messages using AI, based on your code changes (git diff).

 ## Requirements